May 3, 2018

 A 3rd-party system event triggers an API call to NetBrain to map and analyze the issue in real time, as it’s happening.

 Let’s say you integrate NetBrain with your intrusion detection system.
-When the IDS reports an intrusion and fires off an alert, NetBrain automatically maps the attack path along the network, gathers all relevant data and assesses the impact in real time.
+When the IDS reports an intrusion and fires off an alert, NetBrain automatically maps the cyber attack path along the network, gathers all relevant data and assesses the impact in real time.
 As a result, you have a range of data gathered while the intrusion was in progress – even if you can’t analyze the issue until later.
 This opens a whole new world for security teams: now they can analyze what actually happened during the security event, finding vulnerabilities and mitigating them faster than ever.

 And the same event-triggered level-0 diagnosis can be kicked off by your monitoring tools (SolarWinds and others), ticketing system (ServiceNow, BMC Remedy), Splunk or anything with an API.